awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-control-cross-account-lambda-auth-and-integration.md

 }
 ```

-## Allow Another Account to Manage the Lambda Function Used When Importing an OpenAPI File<a name="api-gateway-control-access-cross-account-lambda-swagger-import"></a>
+## Allow another account to manage the Lambda function used when importing an OpenAPI file<a name="api-gateway-control-access-cross-account-lambda-swagger-import"></a>

 To grant another AWS acccount permission to call `[restapi:import](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/)` or `[import\-rest\-api](https://docs.aws.amazon.com/cli/latest/reference/apigateway/import-rest-api.html)` to import an OpenAPI file, you can include the following statement in the IAM policy\.